seattleflu/documentation/Deploying.md

 1. Log onto the `backoffice` server.
 2. Navigate to the `/opt/husky-musher` directory and run `git pull`.
 3. Install the latest code with `pipenv sync`.
-4. Reload the uWSGI server by running `sudo systemctl reload uwsgi`.
+4. Reload the uWSGI server by running `sudo systemctl reload uwsgi@husky-musher`.
    > See the uWSGI documentation under [Infrastructure] → **Hosts** → [backoffice.seattleflu.org]
-5. Check the uWSGI server status by running `sudo systemctl status uwsgi`.
+5. Check the uWSGI server status by running `sudo systemctl status uwsgi@husky-musher`.
-6. Check log file with sudo at `/var/log/uwsgi/app/husky-musher.log` for any errors or warnings.
+6. Check log file with `sudo journalctl -fu uwsgi@husky-musher` for any errors or warnings.

 ### Deploying scan-switchboard